How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 ✅ Remove debris before it breaks down

-✅ Brush high-traffic areas often
+✅ Brush high-traffic and pet areas often

 ✅ Address spills and pet waste quickly